 To understand why dynamic seating is important we first need to understand what it is.
-The word “dynamic” is used to describe the presence of movement, as opposed to “static”—the absence of movement.
+The word “dynamic” is used to describe the presence of movement, as opposed to “static” – the absence of movement.
 Dynamic seating provides the support needed to remain safely positioned yet have the ability to move in all planes necessary to accomplish activities of daily living, which, as we know, can range from performing fine motor skills at a table to washing hands at a sink to swallowing during feeding treatment.
 Dynamic seating is also indicated for managing pressure or accommodating voluntary or involuntary movements.
 It is designed to accommodate dynamic movement which can be any direction: horizontal, anterior or posterior, and even rotational.
-Individuals with neuromuscular challenges or behavioral issues can benefit from this type of seating.
-Even the most sedentary individuals—those with fixed deformities or minimal visible movements—need the pelvic stabilization provided by dynamic seating; although not visually apparent, there is still subtle dynamic movement in their posture and supportive surface tissues.
+Individuals with neuromuscular or sensory processing challenges can benefit from this type of seating.
+Even the most sedentary individuals – those with fixed deformities or minimal visible movements – need the pelvic stabilization provided by dynamic seating; although not visually apparent, there is still subtle dynamic movement in their posture and supportive surface tissues.

 Pelvic Stabilization Supports Dynamic Movement

 When talking about dynamic seating, it is important to remember that dynamics – movement – can occur in the user, in the seat, or in the chair base.
 Generally, as seating clinicians we like to see dynamic movement overall, but there are times and situations where static (or stable) positioning is necessary.
 Take, for instance, the pelvis.
 Good seating starts with pelvic stability.

 Only with a stabilized pelvis can a user engage in dynamic or functional activities.
 For this reason placement of pelvic belt is critical.